requarks/docs-legacy/user-guide/markdown-syntax.md

 Which results in:

 ---

+Always put an empty line above the horizontal rule.
+Otherwise, Markdown will consider the above line as an header (this is an alternate behavior of Markdown).
 # Line breaks
 Markdown does not handle line breaks the same way most editors do.
 There're a few differences to be aware of: